 Volunteer for a SASGOG Committee

-Each SASGOG Committee has a different responsibility all aimed at helping the Society pursue its mission to enhance women’s health by supporting academic generalist physicians in all phases of their careers and to support education and scholarship, while fostering excellence in research.
+Each SASGOG Committee has a different responsibility aimed at helping the Society pursue its mission to enhance women’s health by supporting academic generalist physicians in all phases of their careers and to support education and scholarship, while fostering excellence in research.

 Development Committee: The Development Committee is charged with determining guidelines for how development funds would be solicited, under what circumstances they would be solicited, and how these funds would be used going forward.
 The Development Committee identifies potential donors and connects them with worthy projects.